Madison School District cancels classes for second day in a row, citing weather

 "The ice is the primary concern," district spokesperson Tim LeMonds said.
 "The icy conditions forecast to continue through tomorrow morning has caused safety concerns with walking routes for students and bus routes."

-Other Dane County schools closed Wednesday or switched to online classes, but as of 5 p.m. no other public school districts in the county were reporting closures for Thursday, according to WMTV's school-closings tracker.
+Other Dane County schools closed Wednesday or switched to online classes, and as of Wednesday evening, Stoughton schools also had cancelled Thursday classes, according to WMTV's school-closings tracker.

 People are also reading…